 1) Review the couple’s notes from your meeting.
 Make sure you’re aware of any deceased parents or divorced parents and potentially strained relationships.
 Every now and then someone is rude and it’s good to know that it’s because that person is stressed out due to a strained relationship and that it has nothing to do with you, personally.
 Divorced parents who still don’t get along can easily bring down the positive vibe.

-2) Bring printed copy of ceremony to rehearsal.
+2) Bring a printed copy of the ceremony to the rehearsal.
 On the last page or wherever there’s space, write down the couple’s parent’s names (sometimes last names are different), any children’s names, coordinator’s names, photographer’s name, DJ’s name.
 Occasionally coordinators email out a timeline to the vendors and this info is often on that timeline.
 It always impresses people when you walk up to introduce yourself and you know their name.

-3) Introduce yourself to EVERYONE at rehearsal and write names down.
+3) Introduce yourself to EVERYONE at the rehearsal and write names down.
 Members of the bridal party are prospective clients, parents sometimes give gratuity and fellow vendors give referrals.
 Also, you’ll need to know the name of the person/persons holding the rings so you can invite them up during the ceremony.

 4) Ask the coordinator how she/he likes to run the rehearsal.
 Normally she’ll line everyone up in the places they’ll be standing during the ceremony, practice walking out, then walking back in and lining up, then the officiant runs through the bullet points of the ceremony, then everyone will practice walking back out again.

 Click HERE to download the complete guide and then check your email.